Real Median Household Income:

-Overview: The Sentier Research monthly median household income data series is now available for September.
-Nominal median household incomes were up $293 month-over-month and $1,137 year-over-year.
-However, adjusted for inflation, real incomes increased only $199 MoM and are up only $532 YoY (0.1% and 0.7%, respectively).
-And these numbers do not factor in the expiration of the 2% FICA tax cut.
-The median real household income is down 6.8% since the beginning of the century but the latest data point is a new interim high since the post-recession trough.
+Overview: The Sentier Research monthly median household income data series is now available for December.
+Nominal median household incomes were up $134 month-over-month and up $714 year-over-year.
+However, adjusted for inflation, real median income fell $21 MoM and is down $55 YoY (that's -0.1%).
+Note that these numbers do not factor in the expiration of the 2% FICA tax cut in December 2013.
+The median real household income is up only 2.4% since its post-recession trough set in August of 2011, now 28 months later.

 The traditional source of household income data is the Census Bureau, which publishes annual household income data in mid-September for the previous year.
 The 2012 annual updates were published last week.